anishsamantaray/Longitudinal-Analysis-of-Breast-Cancer/readme.md

 ## Approach

-1. Reading the Data
+1. Reading the Data.
-2. Data Pre-Processing --- Clearing null values, Removing columns which have correlation >0.8 with other column, Log Transforming Skewed Columns, Checking if data is balanced
+2. Data Pre-Processing --- Clearing null values, Removing columns which have correlation >0.8 with other column, Log Transforming Skewed Columns, Checking if data is balanced.
-3. Applied ML models and check perfomance metrics
+3. Applied ML models and check perfomance metrics.
-4. Since data is unbalanced add class_wight=balanced Hyperparameter,Check performance metrics
+4. Since data is unbalanced add class_wight=balanced Hyperparameter,Check performance metrics.
-5. Applied PCA and Checked Performance Metrics
+5. Applied PCA and Checked Performance Metrics.
-6. Export the preprocessed dataset for PowerBI operations
+6. Export the preprocessed dataset for PowerBI operations.
-7. Export Best model i.e. LightGBM as Pickle File
+7. Export Best model i.e. LightGBM as Pickle File.
 8. Created a Web app using Flask and import pickle file and design it.
 9. Deploy using a Cloud Service.